carpentries-incubator/ml4bio-workshop/guide/performance.md

 A few comments on ROC curves:

-- In a perfect sceneraio, the ROC curve will go straight up the Y axis and then along the X axis.
+- In a perfect scenario, the ROC curve will go straight up the Y axis and then along the X axis.
 The curve of a classifier that makes random guesses will lie on the diagonal.
 Generally, a curve falls somewhere in between.

 - The most straightforward measure for assessing an ROC curve is to compute the area under the ROC curve (AUROC).
 In the plot above, the curve with respect to class 0 has the largest AUROC, thus the classifier is best at predicting class 0.
 The AUROC for a perfect curve is 1, while the curve of a classifier that makes random guesses has AUROC equal to 0.5.
 Generally, the larger AUROC is, the better the classifier is with respect to that class.

-- As stated above, you may want to pick a decision threshold in some application such as cancer and gene screening.
+- As stated above, you may want to pick a decision threshold in applications such as cancer and gene screening.
 ROC curves can help in such situations.
 Again, assume a binary classification problem. <i>The best cutoff depends on the relative costs of misclassifications.</i>

   - <b>The two classes have equal weight.</b>
   In other words, the cost of misclassifying positives and negatives are roughly equal.
   The best cutoff can be determined as follows.
   The slope of the black line is 1.
-  The desired cutoff corresponds to where the line tangents to the ROC curve.
+  The desired cutoff corresponds to where the line is tangent to the ROC curve.

 	<p align="center">
 	<img width="500" src="../figures/roc3.png">